curl/everything-curl/usingcurl-downloads.md

-The URL is broken down into its individual components ([as explained elsewhere](cmdline-urls.md)), the correct server is contacted and is then asked to deliver the specific resource - often a file.
+The URL is broken down into its individual components ([as explained elsewhere](cmdline-urls.md)), the correct server is contacted and is then asked to deliver the specific resource—often a file.
 The server then delivers the data, or it refuses or perhaps the client asked for the wrong data and then that data is delivered.